When May a Covered Entity Deny a Patient Request to Amend PHI?

 When May a Covered Entity Deny a Request to Amend PHI?

-Under the HIPAA Privacy Rule, a covered entity may deny a patient’s request to amend PHI, if the covered entity determines that the protected health information or record that is the subject of the request:
+Specifically, a covered entity may deny a patient's request to amend PHI, if the covered entity determines that the PHI or record that is the subject of the request:

 2. Is not part of the designated record set;

-4. Is accurate and complete.
+4. Is accurate or complete.

 What Information Must be in the Written Denial?

-The denial must contain the following information:
+The written denial must contain the following information:

 1. The basis for the denial;

-If an individual submits a written statement, the covered entity is entitled to prepare a written rebuttal to the individual‘s statement of disagreement.
-The covered entity must provide a copy of the rebuttal to the patient who submitted the statement of disagreement.
+When the covered entity receives the written statement of disagreement, the covered entity may prepare a written rebuttal to the individual's statement of disagreement.
+The covered entity must provide a copy of its written rebuttal to the individual who submitted the statement of disagreement.

 Was this article helpful?